gpwolfe/data-lake/examples/instructions.md

 * Click on `Create fork`

 **Fill out the CF_dataset_request form**
-* An filled-out example can be found [in the examples folder](https://github.com/gpwolfe/colabfit-data/blob/main/examples/example_dataset_request.md)
+* A filled-out example can be found [here](https://github.com/gpwolfe/colabfit-data/blob/main/examples/example_dataset_request.md)

 **Upload your dataset**
 * Select `Add file` &rarr; `Upload files` from the right side of the activity bar
-* Using your mouse, drag your **entire dataset folder** (containing all dataset files and your Excel file) onto the GitHub pane
+* Using your mouse, drag your **entire dataset folder** (containing all dataset files) onto the GitHub pane
   * Note: You must drag your files from your file explorer application onto the GitHub pane.
 The `choose your files` button will not allow you to upload a folder.
 * Click on `Commit changes`.
 Leave `Commit directly to the main branch` selected.

 **Submit a pull request**
 * Click on `Compare & pull request`
-* Read through the Pull Request checklist and ensure you are prepared to submit
+* Read through the pull request checklist and ensure you are prepared to submit
 * Click `Create pull request`